antonthefirst/devmidi/README.md

 It's easy to hack it to add your own.

+The lib currently lets you do the following:
+* Bind float values to knobs and ImGui sliders simultaneously.
+* Bind buttons to ImGui buttons, checkboxes, and radio buttons.
+* Read the raw data of the devices in a simple way.

 ## Motivation
 I've found it very handy to use MIDI controllers for various tuning and debugging tasks during development:
 * Color Grading - keep your eyes on the screen while tuning multiple parameters, without looking over at sliders or hunting with a mouse.